 Remarkably, the six tested individual clones (cl.2-1, cl.2-2, cl.2-3, cl.2-4, cl.2-5 and cl.2-6) of HDAC2(-/-) mutants can be clearly classified into the above-mentioned three different cell types exhibiting distinct functions, because they show three dissimilar ways for gene expressions of transcription factors and chromatin-modifying enzymes (such as Pax5, Aiolos, EBF1, OBF1, Blimp1, PCAF, HDAC9 and others) at the later cultivation stage (Suppl.
 Figs. S1 and S5).
 Besides, in one or more of these six mutant clones, as a whole, gene expression patterns of PCAF, HDAC7, HDAC9, Ikaros and OBF1 are spontaneously and complicatedly reversed in the midst of simple continuous cultivation, although those of Pax5, Aiolos, EBF1, E2A, PU.1 and Blimp1 do not change while passing from the early to later cultivation stages.
-Furthermore, there is a great possibility that additional different cell types might exist, if other individual mutant clones obtained [50, 52, 54] are analyzed.
+Furthermore, there is a great possibility that additional different cell types might exist, if other individual mutant clones obtained [49] are analyzed.
 Consequently, individual clones of HDAC2(-/-) mutants acquire flexible, elastic and pluri-potential ability not only to adapt in distinct ways to an environment change but also to branch off into diverse derivative cell types, which may exhibit varied characteristics (functions), even though they are originally the same cell type and also the established cell line.

-Chromatin conformation change code (4C) theory: A universal way to gain un-programmed and new cell functions by means of irreversible creation of varied chromatin structure plasticity of proximal 5'-upstream regions of specific transcription factor and chromatin-modifying enzyme genes with epigenetic modifications in higher eukaryotes through numerous generations
+Chromatin conformation change code (4C) theory: A universal way to gain un-programmed and new cell functions by means of irreversible creation of varied chromatin structure plasticity of specific transcription factor and chromatin-modifying enzyme genes with epigenetic modifications in higher eukaryotes through various generations

-We expanded the above-mentioned hypothetic way on the exclusion of IgM H- and L-chains excessively accumulated in HDAC2(-/-) mutants to a universal hypothetic way for gaining un-programmed and new cell function(s) by means of irreversible creation of the varied chromatin structure plasticity of proximal 5'-upatream regions of specific transcription factor and chromatin-modifying enzyme genes with epigenetic modifications though numerous generations (cell divisions) in higher eukaryotes [47, 52, 53].
+We expanded the above-mentioned hypothetic way on the exclusion of IgM H- and L-chains excessively accumulated in HDAC2(-/-) mutants to a universal hypothetic way for gaining un-programmed and new cell function(s) by means of irreversible creation of the varied chromatin structure plasticity of specific transcription factor and chromatin-modifying factor genes with epigenetic modifications though various generations (cell divisions) in higher eukaryotes.